Vishwesh4/Ink-WSI/README.md

 The test model name has to be specified

 #### Deploy module
 1. The modules can be deployed using the class `Ink_deploy`.
-An example is shown in `./deploy/process.py`
+An example is shown in `./deploy/process.py`.
+It also has a script `./deploy/construct_wsi.py` for running algorithm over a whole slide image, however it expects sedeen annotation.
 ```python
 ink_deploy = Ink_deploy(filter_path:str=INK_PATH,
                         output_dir:str=None,